 2. The MCPTT user at the MCPTT client 1 is authorized and wishes to modify the criteria for determining the list of ad hoc group call participants.

+3a.
+MCPTT client 1 sends a modify ad hoc group call criteria request to MCPTT server A.

-3a/b.
-The MCPTT server A receives the modify ad hoc group call criteria request and forwards the request to MCPTT server B at MC system B.
+3b.
+MCPTT server A determines that the modify ad hoc group call criteria request received in step 3a has impact on users in MCPTT server B. Depending on the criteria provided and based on local policy, the MCPTT server may modify the value of the criteria received in step 3a to determine the list of participants to the call resulting criteria for determining the list of participants.

-NOTE 1: If MCPTT server A identifies that the criteria require to add participants from another MC system then MCPTT server A sends an ad hoc group call request to the MCPTT server in that MC system.
+3c.
+MCPTT server A sends a modify ad hoc group call criteria request to MCPTT server B containing the resulting criteria to be used by MCPTT server B. NOTE 1: If MCPTT server A identifies that the criteria require to add participants from another MC system then MCPTT server A sends an ad hoc group call request to the MCPTT server in that MC system.

 4a/b.
 The MCPTT server A receives the ad hoc group call criteria modify response and forwards the response to MCPTT client 1 in MC system A.